stiglers-eponym/BeamerPresenter/README.md

 * `qt5-qmake`
 * `qt5-default`
 * `qtmultimedia5-dev`
+* `libqt5multimedia5-plugins` (optional, for showing videos)
 * Note: ubuntu's Qt 5 package does not have native markdown support.
 Therefore, also BeamerPresenter will not be able to interpret markdown in ubuntu.

 For poppler (optional, see [below](https://github.com/stiglers-eponym/BeamerPresenter#build)):
 * `libpoppler-qt5-dev`: version 0.86.1 is tested.
 Versions below 0.70 are explicitly not supported, problems with newer versions might be fixed if reported in an issue on github.

 For MuPDF (optional, see [below](https://github.com/stiglers-eponym/BeamerPresenter#build)):
-* `libmupdf-dev`: MuPDF versions starting from 1.17 should work, version 1.12 or older is explicitly not supported.
+* `libmupdf-dev` (only for building): MuPDF versions starting from 1.17 should work, version 1.12 or older is explicitly not supported.
 * `libfreetype-dev`
 * `libharfbuzz-dev`
 * `libjpeg-dev`